AT&T Terms & Conditions

 Our customers expected an easy ordering experience in any channel, plus of course wanted to be sufficiently informed when they accepted agreements.

-In my first iteration, I provided a range of ideas to help IT visualize possible implementation strategies, and to help contain cost estimates.
-At this early phase, there were still many variables, as our approach was under legal and security team review, and our simplification requests were not yet approved.
-These wireframes were used not only for IT, but in influential presentations, so I chose to make them fairly high fidelity, as I would be presenting to leadership and legal teams, and needed a somewhat emotional hook from these visuals.
+I provided a range of solution options to help IT visualize and scope possible implementation strategies, and to help contain cost estimates.
+Initially there were many variables, as our approach was under legal and security team review, and our simplification requests were not yet approved.
+These wireframes were used not only for IT, but in influential presentations to leadership and legal teams to secure approval.

 Simple